- Veg Scheme

 We took over our site in Allens Gardens on Bethune Road, Stoke Newington in 2004.
 It replaced a previous site, further up Bethune Road, which we had to leave when the land was sold on for housing.
 We moved the entire site, which included most of the raised beds, the fruit trees, herbs and over seven tonnes of lovingly cultivated organic topsoil 400 metres down the road to Allens Gardens.
 The site had previously been home to burnt-out litter bins and a derelict container but is now a thriving learning garden - where - now you'll find raised beds full of salad leaves, organic fruit trees lining one wall, a pond, wildlife area, a greenhouse, a shed and our eco building.

-Several of the sites were set up as part of a development project funded by the Local Food Fund that ran from 2012 to 2014.
+The first "micro-site" was set up in October 2008 in the vicarage garden of St Paul’s West Hackney (now closed).
+Several more sites were set up as part of a development project funded by the Local Food Fund that ran from 2012 to 2014.
 All were set up on previously underused spaces on estates, private gardens and church land across Hackney.